HEP-FCC/FCChhPhysicsPerformance/README.md

 Monthly general meetings on Mondays, ~4PM CERN time, starting from 30.09.2024.
 - [Indico category](https://indico.cern.ch/category/18815/)

+A kick-off event for the FCC-hh effort was held on 03.09.2024, the [agenda and slides are available here](https://indico.cern.ch/event/1439072/timetable/).

 #### Coordinators
 - Angela Taliercio (NorthWestern) - angela.taliercio@cern.ch